Erlemar/dswok/General ML/AB Tests.md

 ### Heterogeneous treatment effects

 The average treatment effect can hide opposing effects across segments.
 Pre-registered segment analyses are valid for the confirmatory decision; post-hoc "slice until a segment is significant" is p-hacking under a different name.
-Drill-down for understanding why a change works is legitimate and often necessary, and it is distinct from drill-down for go/no-go: slicing to explain a mechanism informs the next iteration but is not the basis for shipping to the newly-found segment.
+Drill-down for understanding why a change works is legitimate and often necessary, and it is distinct from drill-down for go/no-go: slicing to explain a mechanism informs the next iteration, but is not the basis for shipping to the newly-found segment.
 Causal forests and uplift models estimate the Conditional Average Treatment Effect (CATE) without per-segment multiple-comparisons correction, but need enough data per segment.

 ### Winner's curse and regression to the mean